NixOS/nix/src/nix/nix.md

 These are paths inside the Nix store, or symlinks that resolve to a path in the Nix store.

-A [derivation] is also addressed by store path.
+A [store derivation] is also addressed by store path.

 Example: `/nix/store/p7gp6lxdg32h4ka1q398wd9r2zkbbz2v-hello-2.10.drv`

-If you want to refer to an output path of that derivation, add the output name preceded by a caret (`^`).
+If you want to refer to an output path of that store derivation, add the output name preceded by a caret (`^`).

 Example: `/nix/store/p7gp6lxdg32h4ka1q398wd9r2zkbbz2v-hello-2.10.drv^out`